ergrelet/themida-unmutate/README.md

 ## Known Limitations

-- Only supports x86_64 binaries
+- Doesn't support ARM64 binaries

 ## How to Download